airbytehq/airbyte/airbyte-cdk/java/airbyte-cdk/README.md

 - `db-sources-feature` - Shared classes for building DB sources.
 - `db-destinations-feature` - Shared classes for building DB destinations.

-Each CDK submodule contains these elements:
+Each CDK submodule may contain these elements:

-- `src/main` code and resources - The part of the module that will ship with the connector, providing base capabilities.
+- `src/main` - (Required.)
+The classes that will ship with the connector, providing capabilities to the connectors.
-- `src/test` - These are unit tests that run as part of every build of the CDK.
+- `src/test` - (Required.)
+These are unit tests that run as part of every build of the CDK.
 They help ensure that CDK `main` code is in a healthy state.
-- `src/test-integration` - Integration tests which provide a more extensive test of the code in `src/main`.
+- `src/test-integration` - (Optional.)
+Integration tests which provide a more extensive test of the code in `src/main`.
 These are not by the `build` command but are executed as part of the `integrationTest` or `integrationTestJava` Gradle tasks.
-- `src/testFixtures` - These shared classes are exported for connectors for use in the connectors' own test implementations.
+- `src/testFixtures` - (Optional.)
+These shared classes are exported for connectors for use in the connectors' own test implementations.
 Connectors will have access to these classes within their unit and integration tests, but the classes will not be shipped with connectors when they are published.

 ### How is the CDK published?